bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-explained-episode-81:-bitcoin-core-25.0.md

 ...require less resources.
 Okay, I like my computer cooler, so that's good.

-## Updates related to miniscripts
+## Updates related to miniscript

 Aaron van Wirdum: 00:09:19

-Next point: there are some updates with Miniscripts.
+Next point: there are some updates with Miniscript.
-We've done a whole episode on Miniscripts.
+We've done a whole episode on Miniscript.
 Do you remember what episode that was?

 Sjors Provoost: 00:09:40